Negative mass singularities mimicking dark energy: The singularity

 If $L>0$ then (\ref{e3}) shows that there is always an outward acceleration at such a point on timelike or null geodesics.
 First, this shows that there are no circular orbits.
 Second, it shows that $x_{\rm min}$ as determined by (\ref{e1}) is the distance of closest approach to the singularity on a geodesic with given $E$, $L$, and $\kappa$. $L>0$ geodesics do not reach the singularity, and timelike and $L=0$ (meaning purely radial) geodesics also do not reach the singularity.
-In the latter case $x_{\rm min}=(\beta E)^{-4}$, showing that $\beta^{-4}$ is again a measure of the strength of the singularity, as in (\ref{e17}).
+In the latter case $x_{\rm min}=\beta^4/ E^4$.
+Using $r = \alpha \sqrt{x}$, this is equivalent to $r_\textrm{min}=2m/\tilde{E}^2$ where $\tilde{E}=\frac{\alpha}{2\beta^2}E$ satisfies $Et=\tilde{E} \tilde{t}$.
+The singularity acts as a repulsive potential barrier such that no massive particle, no part of any extended object, and no non-radial light reaches the singularity.

-For purely radial and null geodesics, (\ref{e2}) gives $x'(\tau)^2=E^2x(\tau)$, an equation without pathological behaviour at the singularity $x(\tau)=0$.
-The resulting solution for a null and inwardly directed radial geodesic is
+Purely radial light can reach the singularity, albeit with infinite redshift. (\ref{e2}) gives $x'(\tau)^2=(E/\beta^2)^2x(\tau)$, an equation without pathological behaviour at the singularity $x(\tau)=0$.
+This equation also ensures that $x(\tau)$ remains nonnegative.
+The solution for a null and inwardly directed radial geodesic is

-The radial velocity $x'(\tau)=(E\tau/2-\sqrt{x_0})E$ changes sign from inward to outward, consistent with the geodesic extended through the singularity while keeping the same direction.
-If we describe the radial motion of light in tortoise coordinates ($t$,$x$) rather than ($\tau$,$x$) then $|dx/dt|=1$ by definition, and the radial velocity
+When starting from $\tau<\tau_0$ the radial velocity $x'(\tau)=2(\frac{E}{2\beta^2})^2(\tau-\tau_0)$ changes sign from inward (negative) to outward.
+The corresponding geodesic equation for the metric (\ref{e19}) is $r'(\tau)^2=\tilde{E}^2$ and the corresponding solution is $r(\tau)=\tilde{E}|\tau-\tau_0|$.
+In this case the radial velocity changes sign without vanishing.
+Both results are consistent with the geodesic being smoothly extended through the singularity while keeping the same physical direction.
+Although the geodesic equations and their solutions are well behaved, the geodesic reaches a curvature singularity at a finite $\tau$, so it is labelled incomplete, e.g.~\cite{Vargas-Serdio:2020qpu}.

-again shows the change of sign when passing through the origin.
-This is even more similar to the case of light travelling through the origin of spherical coordinates in flat space.